-£400,000 sounds like a lot of money, but is it enough to provide a comfortable lifestyle over 40 years of retirement – or more?
-After all, if you are looking at retiring at 55 – then this is likely how long your fund will need to last, especially given today’s higher average lifespans.
-In this article, our financial planning team offers some practical insights on how you can look at retiring at the age of 55, while avoiding the risk of running out of money.
+After all, if you are looking at retiring at 55, this is likely how long your fund will need to last, especially given today’s higher average lifespans.
+In this article, our financial planning team offers some practical insights on how you can look at retiring at 55 while avoiding the risk of running out of money.

 Is it realistic to retire at 55?